Non-Left-Orderable Surgeries on 1-Bridge Braids: Introduction

 denote the braid group with $\omega$ strands, where $\sigma_{i}$ gives strands $i$, $i+1$ a right-hand half twist, and the braids are composed from right to left.
 It follows from Gabai's classification theorem of $1$-bridge braids in the solid torus (\cite[Proposition 2.3]{Gab1bb}) that every $1$-bridge braid in $S^3$ is of the form $B(\omega, t + m\omega, b) = \overline{\B(\omega, t + m\omega, b)}$, i.e., the braid closure of

 We will be interested in the case that $B(\omega, t + m\omega, b)$ is a knot rather than a link.

 J. and S. Rasmussen conjectured that every $1$-bridge braid is an L-space knot at the end of \cite{RRconj}, and then Greene, Lewallen, and Vafaee proved a more general result, of which the following is a special case: \begin{theorem} [{\cite[Theorem 1.4]{GLV11k}}] All $1$-bridge braids in $S^3$ are L-space knots. \end{theorem} In particular, positive $1$-bridge braids admit positive L-space surgeries.
 We will verify Conjecture~\ref{conj:BGW} on three families of $1$-bridge braids.
-We first claim that they are all knots, and the proof will be given in Section~\ref{sec:Knots}. \begin{proposition} $B(\omega, t + m\omega, b)$ is a knot if \end{proposition} \begin{proposition} $B(\omega, t + m\omega, b)$ is a knot if \end{proposition} \begin{proposition} $B(\omega, t + m\omega, b)$ is a knot if \end{proposition} The following result due to Ozsv\'ath and Szab\'o completely characterizes which surgeries on an L-space knot yield L-spaces. \begin{theorem} [{\cite{OS3}}] Let $K\subset S^{3}$, and suppose that there exists $\frac{p}{q}\in\Q_{\ge 0}$ such that $S^{3}_{p/q}(K)$ is an L-space.
-Then $S^{3}_{p'/q'}(K)$ is an L-space if and only if $\frac{p'}{q'}\ge 2g(K)-1$. \end{theorem} In the theorem, $S^{3}_{p/q}(K)$ denotes $p/q$-surgery on knot $K$ in $S^{3}$.
+We first claim that they are all knots, and the proof will be given in Section~\ref{sec:Knots}. \begin{proposition}

+$B(\omega, t + m\omega, b)$ is a knot if \begin{enumerate}[label=(\roman*)] \item \item \item \end{enumerate} \end{proposition} The following result due to Ozsv\'ath and Szab\'o completely characterizes which surgeries on an L-space knot yield L-spaces. \begin{theorem} [{\cite{OS3}}] Let $K\subset S^{3}$, and suppose that there exists $\frac{p}{q}\in\Q_{\ge 0}$ such that $S^{3}_{p/q}(K)$ is an L-space.
+Then $S^{3}_{p'/q'}(K)$ is an L-space if and only if $\frac{p'}{q'}\ge 2g(K)-1$. \end{theorem} In the theorem, $S^{3}_{p/q}(K)$ denotes $p/q$-surgery on knot $K$ in $S^{3}$, and $g(K)$ is the genus of the knot.
 In order to provide a sufficient condition on the knot group of $K$ in $S^{3}$ to imply that $r$-surgery on $K$ yields a manifold with non-left-orderable fundamental group, the following equivalent condition for left-orderability is required. \begin{theorem} [{\cite[Theorem~6.8]{GhyRLO}}] Let $G$ be a countable group.
 Then the following are equivalent: